Active Hypothesis Testing under Computational Budgets with Applications to GWAS and LLM: Hypothesis Testing under Budget Constraint

 Principled strategies for selecting the functional form of $u_i$ can lead to substantial gains.
 The core idea is to encode prior knowledge about the relationship between the auxiliary and exact statistics into the functional form of $u_i$.

-\paragraph{The Monotonicity Principle.} In most applications, the auxiliary statistic $X_i^a$ exhibits a consistent, directional relationship with the strength of the evidence against the null.
+In most applications, the auxiliary statistic $X_i^a$ exhibits a consistent, directional relationship with the strength of the evidence against the null.
 We classify this into two cases: \begin{enumerate} \item \textbf{Direct Signal:} A signal is considered \textit{direct} when larger values of $X_i^a$ are more indicative of the alternative hypothesis.
 For example, a large $E_i^a$ may serve as a proxy for a large exact $e$-value $E_i$.
 For direct signals, a non-decreasing utility function $u_i(\cdot)$ should be chosen.
 A natural default choice is the identity function, $u_i(x) = x$. \item \textbf{Inverse Signal:} A signal is \textit{inverse} when smaller values of $X_i^a$ are more indicative of the alternative hypothesis (e.g., a small $P_i^a$ serving as a proxy for an exact $p$-value $P_i$).
 For inverse signals, a non-increasing utility function is appropriate.
 A standard choice is $u_i(x) = 1/(x + \epsilon)$, where $\epsilon > 0$ is a small constant for numerical stability. \end{enumerate}

+However, if the base utilities are highly skewed, naively computing allocations via the normalized scheme \eqref{eq:h_i_definition} may yield $h_i > 1$.
+Simply capping $h_i$ at $1$ would cause $\sum h_i < n_b$, and the available resources will not be utilized fully.
+To guarantee $h_i \in [0, 1]$, we employ an adaptive transformation applied to the base utilities: $u_i(x) = \log(1 + (u_i^{\text{base}}(x))^{1/k})$, where $k$ is a positive integer.
+Intuitively, taking the logarithm reduces large differences among the base utilities, and increasing the integer $k$ enforces a progressively stronger compression.
+Because $n_b \le N$, there always exists an integer $k$ sufficiently large to guarantee $\max_i h_i \le 1$.
+Crucially, this adaptive compression step relies solely on the auxiliary statistics $\{X_{i}^a\}$, so it is computationally inexpensive.

-This strategy creates a powerful synergistic effect.
+This utility selection strategy creates a strong synergy.
 Consider the active $e$-value construction \eqref{active-e}.
 Under the alternative, a promising auxiliary statistic (e.g., a large $E_i^a$ in the direct signal case) will produce a large utility $u_i(E_i^a)$, which in turn increases its control value $h_i(E_i^a)$.
-This has two synergistic benefits: \begin{enumerate} \item It increases the probability of computing the gold-standard $e$-value $E_i$, which is also expected to be large. \item In the event that $E_i$ is not computed, the resulting auxiliary-based statistic, $\beta / (1 - h_i(E_i^a))$, is also larger, thereby amplifying the evidence from the auxiliary statistic itself. \end{enumerate} This dual-benefit mechanism ensures that the budget is efficiently channeled towards maximizing the final evidence against the null.
+This yields two benefits: \begin{enumerate} \item It increases the probability of computing the gold-standard $e$-value $E_i$, which is also expected to be large. \item In the event that $E_i$ is not computed, the resulting auxiliary-based statistic, $\beta / (1 - h_i(E_i^a))$, is also larger, thereby amplifying the evidence from the auxiliary statistic itself. \end{enumerate} This dual-benefit mechanism ensures that the budget is efficiently channeled towards maximizing the final evidence against the null.